Quick decisions needed to fix economy: Asad Umar

-ISLAMABAD, Aug 4 (APP):Pakistan Tehreek-e-Insaf (PTI) leader Asad Umar Saturday said quick decisions were needed to fix the national economy and the PTI after forming the government would immediate steps in that regard.
+ISLAMABAD, Aug 5 (APP):Pakistan Tehreek-e-Insaf (PTI) leader Asad Umar has said quick decisions were needed to fix the national economy and the PTI after forming the government would immediate steps in that regard.

 Talking to a private news channel, he said despite having majority, the Pakistan Muslim League-Nawaz (PML-N) government had not privatised a single non-profitable state-owned organisation and taken any steps to resolve the problems being faced by the economy for the last 10 years.